-We will provide you with an opportunity to object to these disclosures, or to restrict or prohibit some or all of these disclosures.
-In situations where you are unable to object due to incapacity or an emergency treatment circumstance, our disclosures under this section will be consistent with your prior expressed preference and our professional judgement as to whether the disclosure is in your best interest.
-We will inform you of these disclosures an provide you with an opportunity to object to future disclosures when it becomes practicable to do so.
+We will provide you with an opportunity to object to these disclosures or to restrict or prohibit some or all of these disclosures.
+In situations where you are unable to object due to incapacity or an emergency treatment circumstance, our disclosures under this section will be consistent with your prior expressed preference and our professional judgment as to whether the disclosure is in your best interest.
+We will inform you of these disclosures and provide you with an opportunity to object to future disclosures when it becomes practicable to do so.

 As Required By Law.
 We will disclose medical information about you when required to do so by federal, state or local law.
 We are required to disclose your health information to the Secretary of the United States Department of Health and Human Services when requested by the Secretary to review our compliance with federal privacy rules.

 To Avert a Serious Threat to Health or Safety.
 We may use and disclose medical information about you when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.

 Organ and Tissue Donation.
 If you are an organ donor, we may release medical information to organizations that handle organ procurement or organ, eye or tissue transplantation or to an organ donation bank as necessary to facilitate organ or tissue donation and transplantation.